|In La Plata once more. The motivation of present pleasure isn't audiophile but aims science and architecture.

 d01_02 (2015-03-08 12:36:41) -- show location on Google Maps

 Let's not waste the time, flip out the whip, the horse carriage is ready to set out to Patagonia!
 Upon arrival you can find Francisco Pascasio Moreno, the founder of the museum.
 By this exact name one might not recognize him but those who have been in El Calafate immediately recall the Perito Moreno glacier: the word perito means experienced, which upon seeing Moreno's life is an accurate attribute and first name.
 He was born in 1852 into a patrician family from Buenos Aires and even from early years he showed great interest toward the nature, also picked up the education into this direction.
-The possibility of recognition arrived in 1872: this year the Sociedad Científica Argentina, Argentine Scientific Society was established and Moreno travelled to Carmen de Patagones, the southernmost tip of the Buenos Aires Province to carry some archeological discovery to the capital for further investigation.
+The possibility of recognition arrived in 1872: this year the Sociedad Científica Argentina, Argentine Scientific Society was established and Moreno travelled to Carmen de Patagones, the southernmost tip of the Buenos Aires Province to carry some archaeological discovery to the capital for further investigation.

 The spirit of the environment and the science completely enchanted him, thus while the soldiers step-by-step advanced toward south and drew the border in the Conquest of the Desert operation, Moreno and his team followed them and did the scientific interpretation of the land.
 The acknowledgement of creating the first charts of the Río Negro, Chubut and Neuquén provinces goes to him - for instance Moreno gave the name Robert Fitz Roy to one of the most prominent peaks of Patagonia, which you can find close to El Chaltén.